sherlockcoin/electrum/README.rst

     sudo apt-get install python3-pyqt5

-If you downloaded the official package (tar.gz), you can run Electrum from its root directory without installing it on your system; all the python dependencies are included in the 'packages' directory.
+If you downloaded the official package (tar.gz), you can run Electrum from its root directory, without installing it on your system; all the python dependencies are included in the 'packages' directory.
 To run Electrum from its root directory, just do::